 While there are many free blogging platforms out there like Blogger and Tumblr, they have restrictions that you need to be aware of.
-One main differences is that the default for blogs on these platforms is a that you select a sub-domain, so you don’t even have your own domain name.
+One of the main challenges on these platforms is a that you select a sub-domain, so you don’t even have your own domain name.
 For instance, mine would be wellkeptwallet.tumblr.com.
 For those of you that have no idea what this means, that is OK.
 In a nutshell, you are building up Tumblr’s brand instead of your own.
 You really want to have your own Domain name so that you can build your own brand moving forward.
 I will talk more about domain names in step 2.
-The other major drawback is your have limitations of how you can make money from your blog.
+The other major drawback is that you have limitations of how you can make money from your blog.
 Because of this, we will steer away from the free blogging platforms for purposes of this article.

 WordPress is the Way to Go

 I recommend using WordPress as the platform for your blog, simply because it’s one of the most widely-used, easy-to-operate and reliable blogging platforms available.
 It also has a ton of plugins that you can use that will allow you to do almost anything with your blog.
 I personally use WordPress and love it.
 I also use Bluehost as my hosting provider and I have had a great experience with them.
 They are one of the cheapest hosts around (less than $4/month) and they have an easy-to-use control panel to get your WordPress blog site up and running as soon as possible.